Lisbon on foot—a guide to scenic walks

 Lisbon is a city rich in variety and is one of the most exciting yet underrated European capitals.
-So why not combine your attendance at the EAO congress in Lisbon at the end of September with exploring the city?
 One of the least-known facts is that Portugal’s capital is built on hills—a lot of hills.
 Getting around Lisbon is a hilly story, so make sure to bring a pair of comfortable walking shoes.
 Your reward for hiking will be a stunning, picture of the city, with splendid views from the miradouros (viewing points), and the many landmarks waiting to be explored.

 Baixa and Barrio Alto with Elevador de Santa Justa

 If you’re interested in a comfortable walk, start at Praça de Comércio, pass under the arch and follow Rua Augusta through Baixa, Lisbon’s elegant shopping district.
 Old Baixa was completely destroyed by the severe earthquake of 1755, but the district has been rebuilt with a clearly laid-out street pattern and elegant buildings.
 Take your time shopping at Rua Augusta and the more modern Rua Nova do Almada while moving slowly up one of the streets towards Elevador de Santa Justa.